zentrumnawi/solid-discussions/solid-git-workflow.md

 #### 1. Create a new branch from `dev`

-Switch to the `dev` branch and pull the actual version from the server to ensure that your local `dev` branch is at the same version as on the server.
+Switch to the `dev` branch and _pull_ the actual version from the server to ensure that your local `dev` branch is at the same version as on the server:

 ​	```git checkout dev```